nekrut/bx-site/notest_for_content.md

 ## Training grants
-Traning grants typically cross departmental boundaries with the intent to supplement existing graduate programs.
-When you are a student enrolled in a graduate program at Penn State, you are welcome to apply for these training programs.
-They provide additional training that is not usually part of a graduate program.
-This may include additional courses, seminars, tutorials, or research.
+Traning grants provide external funding for students to participate in training activities outside of their respective graduate program.
+Applications are solicited during the year from students already enrolled in a graduate program.
+This funding allows students to receive additional training that is not usually part of a graduate program, e.g. additional courses, seminars, or tutorials.
 * [Computation, Bioinformatics, and Statistics (CBIOS) Training Program](https://www.huck.psu.edu/content/graduate-programs/computation-bioinformatics-statistics)
 * [Biomedical Big Data to Knowledge (B2D2K)](https://www.huck.psu.edu/content/graduate-programs/penn-state-nih-bigdata-training-program)